debtcollective/discourse-seed/README.md

 ## Secret Variables

 This script requires a couple secrets to work.
-Really only one of these is a secret but :woman-shrugging:.
+Really only one of these is a secret but :woman_shrugging:.
 These all have defaults in the script but you'll need to update the API key.

+If you start getting an access denied error during the `tag_group` creation, make sure your Discourse instance has tagging enabled otherwise it'll block you!
+[Evidence of that is here.](https://github.com/discourse/discourse/blob/a94dc0c7311f744bb8d5801787b0a1a5df0f036b/lib/guardian/tag_guardian.rb#L19).

 Create a `secrets.js` file that looks like this: